Great Bad Movies: "Starcrash" (1978)

 Directed by: Luigi Cozzi (aka "Lewis Coates")

-I first stumbled across Star Crash on Sunday afternoon TV when I was about fourteen years old (circa 1984).
+I first stumbled across Star Crash on TV one Sunday afternoon when I was about fourteen years old (circa 1984).
 I had never heard of the film, but at the time I was a Star Wars obsessed kid who would watch pretty much anything with the words Star, Space, Galaxy, etc. in the title.
-As the opening scenes rolled by, it quickly became obvious that I was not witnessing a classic film by any means.
+As the opening scenes rolled by, it quickly became obvious that I was not about to witness a classic film by any means.
 Star Crash was cheap, cheesy, and ridiculous, but I had a blast laughing at the nonsensical dialogue, hammy over-the-top acting, cheap special effects, candy-colored set designs, and blatant 'steals' from other films.
 Star Crash was mostly terrible, but I loved it.
 This deliriously cool "B" movie was my introduction to the wild, wacky world of low-budget Italian exploitation films, and ignited an obsession that continues to this day.

 Needless to say, when Shout Factory released a deluxe 2-DVD (!) edition of Star Crash back in 2010 as part of their "Roger Corman Cult Classics" series, I had to plunk down my $$ for a copy.
 Watching the film a few nights later, all the memories came roaring back and I spent the entire movie with a big silly fanboy grin on my face.
 I have revisited it several times since then and it still makes me smile every time.
 Make no mistake, Star Crash is crap ... but it's such AWESOME crap that you can't help but love every minute of it.